Altium-Designer-addons/scripts-libraries/Scripts - PCB/ReturnViaCheck/README.md

 - Clears selection, selects all failing vias, zooms to selection, then clears selection again
 ## "Next" and "Previous" buttons to step through the list of failed vias
 - Only active while list of fails is not empty
-- Should there be a button to "Ignore Selected" that removes via from list of fails as if it were rechecked and passed?
+- There should be a button to "Ignore Selected" that removes via from list of fails as if it were rechecked and passed
+- There should also be a button to "Center" on the current via from the list in case user pans away
+- Would be really handy to display a tooltip by the current via (like the dimensions after a measure command)